 We aim to give back to the communities where we live and work and believe that this commitment helps in our efforts to attract and retain employees.
 We offer employees the opportunity to give back through the Maximus Foundation.
 The Foundation focuses our grant giving to carefully selected partners who have the expertise and capability to enhance our communities and the quality of life of the people we serve.
-We provide financial support for nonprofit organizations and charities that share our commitment in helping disadvantaged populations and underserved communities.
+We provide financial support for nonprofit organizations and charities that share our communities.